openUC2/openCM2_software/README.md

 # openCM2
-This is the software part of the openCM2 project, the hardware part can be found under https://github.com/bjks/openCM2_hardware.
+This is the software part of the openCM2 project, the hardware part can be found **[here](https://github.com/bjks/openCM2_hardware)**.
+Here, we provide the code to send signals to the ESP32 micro-controler that are connected to the motors.
+First you need to download/clone this repository to your Raspberry Pi, from which you will control the micro-manipulator.

-## Non-UC2 Dependencies
-- numpy
-- pygame

 ## 1. Installation and setup
 If you are using the UC2 virtual environment, we recommend to do the installation in this environment as well.
 The installation includes:
 - connecting the controller to the Raspberry Pi
-- install pygame
-- install paho-mqtt
+- install numpy, pygame, and paho-mqtt

 ### 1.1 Connecting the controller
 ```